Single-element extensions of matroids over skew tracts: Introduction

 \subsubsection{Skew hyperfields and tracts}

 A skew hyperfield is an algebraic structure similar to a skew field except that its addition is multivalued (cf. \cite{Viro10}).
+A \emph{hyperfield} is then a skew hyperfield with commutative multiplication.
 In particular, every skew field is a skew hyperfield.
-There are many interesting examples of skew hyperfields, and some are introduced as follows.
+There are many interesting examples of skew hyperfields including the following.

 The \textbf{Krasner hyperfield} $\mathbb{K}:=\{0, 1\}$ has the usual multiplication rule and hyperaddition is defined by $0\boxplus x = \{x\}$ for $x \in \mathbb{K}$ and $1\boxplus 1 = \{0,1\}$.

 The \textbf{sign hyperfield} $\mathbb{S}:= \{0, 1, -1\}$ has the usual multiplication rule and hyperaddition is defined by $0\boxplus x = \{x\}, x \boxplus x = \{x\}$ for $x \in \mathbb{S}$ and $1\boxplus -1 = \{0,1, -1\}$.